marcoguerini/CONAN/README.md

 ## File description

-Under the folder ```Multitarget_CONAN``` we provide the data in json, xlsx, and csv format.
+Under the folder ```Multitarget-CONAN``` we provide the data in json, xlsx, and csv format.
 Each entry has a unique index and has four fields: HATE_SPEECH, COUNTER_NARRATIVE, VERSION, and TARGET.

 ## Citation
 You can find further details in our paper: